How well does your website work for people with disabilities?

 • State and local and federal government agencies.

-For those entities that receive funding or benefits, there are additional compliance rules under Section 508 Rehablitation Act (1973).
+For those entities that receive funding or benefits, there are additional compliance rules under Section 508 Rehabilitation Act (1973).

 What are the compliance requirements?

-Dependent on the current framework of your website, tools are readily available to help with compliance.
-Many plugins like a screen reader that is WCAG compliant, high-quality audio reading, high contrast with HTML 5, high performance, support 30+ languages, font sizing, and access key compliant.
+Depending on the current framework of your website, tools are readily available to help with compliance.
+Many plugins like a screen reader that is WCAG compliant, high-quality audio reading, high contrast with HTML 5, high performance, supports 30+ languages, font sizing, and access key compliant.
 Other tasks will be manual development like alternative text for images, descriptions on multi-media, table heading, and data descriptions.
-Also, be looking for tools that allow navigation without the keyboard being used.
+Also, look for tools that allow navigation without the keyboard being used.
 This is a basic start.
-Not only are there federal requirements, but look also at what your state's requirements are as well.
+Not only are there federal requirements, but look also at your state's requirements as well.

 New healthcare regulations are continually changing and evolving.
 According to The Seyfarth ADA Title III News & Insights Blog, the New Affordable Care Act and Medicaid Regulations will require covered entities providing health care programs and services have accessible electronic information technology, including accessible websites.